matteote/spanner-graph-workshop/module12/README.md

 The script first retrieves the graph from Spanner in the `get_network_graph` method.
 The method retrieves all the edges with source, destination and latency, in tabular form.

-The script retrieves the entire graph because it is particularly small.
-For larger graphs it is recommended to attempt extracting a subgraph, when possible.

 After retrieving the graph, the script computes the shorted path, based on latency, using NetworkX's native capabilities.

 Review the code in `networkx-example.py`